 The environmental activists’ worn-out claim that conserving “energy” and “water” is the answer to preserving and sustaining the quality of life on Earth is complete and utter nonsense and destructive to our health and our economy.

 The “conservation” of energy demand is about one of the most brainless pieces of “green hype” in the world today.
 Basic science explains why.

-Energy is the capacity to move matter and is essential for a free society and viable economy.
+Energy is the capacity to move matter and is essential for a free society and a viable economy.
 The entire universe is composed of matter and energy.
 All energy on Earth is derived from the sun and is abundant beyond description.

 Energy takes different forms and simply needs to be harnessed and distributed.

-If environmentalists are saying that we need to use less electricity derived from outdated polluting fossil fuel fired power plants, they might have a point.
+If environmentalists are saying that we need to use less electricity derived from outdated polluting fossil fuel-fired power plants, they might have a point.
 However, to deprive human beings of energy, especially for a health-essential activity as important as cleaning, is as socially irresponsible as depriving humans of food and water.

 There are numerous ways of generating electrons besides combusting coal.
 All we need to do is turn a turbine.